greenelab/deep-review/all-sections.md

 DeepChem provides a forum for the fair, critical evaluations that are not always conducted in individual methodological papers, which can be biased toward favoring a new proposed algorithm.
-Likewise DragoNN (Deep RegulAtory GenOmic Neural Networks), offers not only code and a model zoo but also a detailed tutorial and partner package for simulating training data.
-These resources, especially the ability to simulate datasets that are sufficiently complex to demonstrate the challenges of training neural networks but small enough to train quickly on a CPU, are important for (human) training and attracting machine learning researchers to problems in genomics and healthcare.
-We have even included DragoNN and hands-on model training into the curriculum of a graduate student course.
+Likewise DragoNN (Deep RegulAtory GenOmic Neural Networks) offers not only code and a model zoo but also a detailed tutorial and partner package for simulating training data.
+These resources, especially the ability to simulate datasets that are sufficiently complex to demonstrate the challenges of training neural networks but small enough to train quickly on a CPU, are important for training students and attracting machine learning researchers to problems in genomics and healthcare.

 ### Multimodal, multi-task, and transfer learning

-As discussed above, the fact that biomedical datasets often contain a limited number of instances or labels can be a cause of poor performance of machine learning algorithms.
-When trained on such datasets, deep learning models are particularly prone to overfitting due to their high representational power.
+The fact that biomedical datasets often contain a limited number of instances or labels can cause poor performance of deep learning algorithms.
+These models are particularly prone to overfitting due to their high representational power.
 However, transfer learning techniques, also known as domain adaptation, enable transfer of extracted patterns between different datasets and even domains.
-This approach consists of training a model for the base task and subsequently reusing the trained model for the target problem in hand.
+This approach consists of training a model for the base task and subsequently reusing the trained model for the target problem.
 The first step allows a model to take advantage of a larger amount of data and/or labels to extract better feature representations.
-Transferring learnt features in deep neural networks improves performance compared to randomly initialized features even when pre-training and target sets are dissimilar.
+Transferring learned features in deep neural networks improves performance compared to randomly initialized features even when pre-training and target sets are dissimilar.
 However, transferability of features decreases as the distance between the base task and target task